-To celebrate the month long LGBT+ History Month, we’ve put together a list of the best film and TV series to watch, from Russell T Davies’ popular series, It’s a Sin and Queer as Folk, to Netflix’s new documentary, Disclosure.
+To celebrate Pride month, the month that celebrates the gay, bisexual, transgender, non-binary and queer community and their legal rights and achievements, we’ve put together a list of the best film and TV series to watch, from Russell T Davies’ popular series, It’s a Sin and Queer as Folk, to Netflix’s new documentary, Disclosure.
 Here’s what to watch this month and beyond.

 You might have already delved into this new series by Russell T Davies but we wanted to include it thanks to its brilliant performance and because it also sheds light on topics that are often overlooked.